MHCommunity/mhbasics/legendary-to-knight/legendary.md

 Once you have at least 940,000 gold, arm another weapon and smash Digby DrillBot into Digby DrillBot Parts.
 Buy RhinoBot Trap in the Trapsmith with 940,000 Gold, 1 Rhino Horn, 12 Stale SUPERbrie+ and 1 Digby Drillbot Parts.

-Use the new Rhinobot Trap in Derr Dunes to farm gold and Red Pepper Seeds.
+Use the new RhinoBot Trap in Derr Dunes to farm gold and Red Pepper Seeds.

 <img src="https://www.mousehuntgame.com/images/environments/0f0964cc5604c1894da6e2e67a6c3820.jpg" alt="Derr Dunes' Banner">